Nantucket Sky Quality Monitoring Program

 Sky Quality Monitoring Locations

-To qualify for International Dark Sky Community status, measurements are taken at nine carefully selected locations across Nantucket.
+To qualify for International Dark Sky Community status, measurements are taken at eight carefully selected locations across Nantucket.
 These sites represent a mix of areas with both brighter and darker nighttime skies.
-The average of all nine locations will provide the overall sky brightness reading for the island.
+The average of all eight locations will provide the overall sky brightness reading for the island.

 How You Can Help